MDK-Packs/Documentation/MDK_v6_Curriculum/README.md

 ### Deviations

-You might not want ot use the official way to install MDK v6 components.
+You might not want to use the official way to install MDK v6 components.
 There is an alternative way to do so that is described in the [Install tools on the command line using vcpkg](https://learn.arm.com/learning-paths/microcontrollers/vcpkg-tool-installation/) learning path.

 ## Licensing Arm tools